Higgs bundles over elliptic curves for complex reductive Lie groups

 \

 We work in the category of algebraic schemes over $\CC$.
 Unless otherwise stated, all the bundles considered are algebraic bundles.

 \

-{\it Acknowledgements.} This article is a modified version of the third part of the PhD thesis of the first author, prepared under the supervision of the second and third authors at ICMAT (Madrid).
+{\it Acknowledgements.} This article is a modified version of the third part of the PhD thesis of the first author \cite{phD}, prepared under the supervision of the second and third authors at ICMAT (Madrid).
 The first author wishes to thank the second and third authors for their teaching, help and encouragement.

 The three authors thank the anonymous referees of a previous version of the paper for valuable suggestions.
 In particular, the referees drew our attention to the reference \cite{thaddeus} and also to \cite{joseph} and \cite{levasseur}.
 Thanks are also due to the referees of the current version as the corrections they suggested have improved the paper.